 Protecting your family and assets in the event of your death or incapacity is such a monumentally important task you should never consider winging it with a DIY plan.
 No matter how busy you are or how little wealth you own, the potentially disastrous consequences inherent in such plans are simply too great—often they’re not even worth the paper they’re printed on.

 Plus, proper estate planning doesn’t have to be super expensive, stressful, or time consuming.
-Working with us as your Personal Family Lawyer®, planning will not only be as stress-free as possible, but we offer options for all budgets and asset values and affordable payment plans.
+Working with a trustworthy estate planning attorney does not have to be stressful or expensive.
+A good lawyer will offer options for all budgets and asset values and affordable payment plans.
+What’s more, the process can be highly rewarding.

-If you’ve already created a plan—whether it’s a DIY job or one created with another lawyer’s help—contact us to schedule an Estate Plan Review and Check-Up.
-We’ll ensure your plan is not only properly drafted and updated, but that it has all of the protections in place to prevent your children from ever being placed in the care of strangers or anyone you’d never want raising them.
+If you’ve already created a plan—whether it’s a DIY job or one created with another lawyer’s help, we can still help.
+Our review of your documents can ensure that your plan is properly drafted and updated with all of the protections in place to prevent your children from ever being placed in the care of strangers or anyone you’d never want raising them.

 No matter what you do, make certain you have a “something” that’s actually better than nothing.